CycloneDX/cdxgen/README.md

 - Apache maven is required for parsing pom.xml
 - gradle or gradlew is required to parse gradle projects
-- For Go projects, license information is obtained via GitHub api lookups.
-This approach is not comprehensive yet

 ## Usage